4ktHassan/WHSTechNotes/journal.md

  Banning TikTok would be a dangerous decision putting the security of millions and the open, global Internet at risk.
 # February 3, 2025
 All 67 people aboard an American Eagle flight from Kansas and an Army helicopter were killed in a collision Wednesday night over the Potomac River near Ronald Reagan Washington National Airport, officials said.
+# Feburary 24, 2025
+ Teaching slang as part of language and social interaction may have its place, particularly as it can help students understand peer communication and cultural nuances.